IBM-Bluemix-Docs/StreamingAnalytics/service_plans.md

 The {{site.data.keyword.streaminganalyticsshort}} service credentials and VCAP_SERVICES environment variable for v1 service plans include the VCAP information that is required to use the {{site.data.keyword.streaminganalyticsshort}} v1 REST API.
 The VCAP information provides the REST URL, service instance ID, binding ID, and credentials for each {{site.data.keyword.streaminganalyticsshort}} v1 REST API.
 {:shortdesc}

- When a {{site.data.keyword.streaminganalyticsshort}} service instance is provisioned and bound to an application in {{site.data.keyword.Bluemix_notm}}, the service instance VCAP information is available to the {{site.data.keyword.Bluemix_notm}} application environment via the VCAP_SERVICES environment variable.
+ When a {{site.data.keyword.streaminganalyticsshort}} service instance is provisioned and bound to an application in {{site.data.keyword.Bluemix_notm}}, the service instance VCAP information is available to the {{site.data.keyword.Bluemix_notm}} application environment.
+You can find this information in the VCAP_SERVICES environment variable.
 When a {{site.data.keyword.streaminganalyticsshort}} service instance is provisioned without specifying an application in {{site.data.keyword.Bluemix_notm}} to bind to, service credentials are automatically created. {{site.data.keyword.streaminganalyticsshort}} service credentials can be accessed from the service dashboard.

-The {{site.data.keyword.streaminganalyticsshort}} service credentials and VCAP_SERVICES environment variable includes information as presented in the following example:
+The {{site.data.keyword.streaminganalyticsshort}} service credentials and VCAP_SERVICES environment variable include information as presented in the following example:

 <pre><code>
 {